 Defensive Stock: Stock of a company with continuous dividend payments, which has demonstrated relatively stable earnings despite poor economic conditions.

 Deferred annuities: Tax-advantaged life insurance product.
-Deferred annuities offer deferral of taxes with the option of withdrawing one's funds in the form of life annuity.
+Deferred annuities offer deferral of taxes with the option of withdrawing one's funds in the form of the life annuity.

 Deferred call: A provision that prohibits the company from calling the bond before a certain date.
 During this period the bond is said to be call protected.